interrogator/corpkit/README.md

 #### `plotter()`

-* Plot using Pandas/Matplotlib
+* Plot using *Pandas*/*Matplotlib*
 * Plot anything you like: words, tags, counts for grammatical features ...
-* Create line charts, bar charts, pie charts, etc with the `kind` argument
+* Create line charts, bar charts, pie charts, etc. with the `kind` argument
 * Use `subplots = True` to produce individual charts for each result
-* Customisable figure titles, axes labels, legends, image size, etc.
+* Customisable figure titles, axes labels, legends, image size, colormaps, etc.
-* Uses `TeX` if you have it
+* Use `TeX` if you have it
 * Use log scales if you really want
 * Use a number of chart styles, such as `ggplot` or `fivethirtyeight`
 * Save images to file